 To test another pathway, Dr. Flechas will then use nitroglycerin, which can also produce nitric oxide.
 Nitroglycerin can work independently and cooperatively with oxytocin.
 If no results are achieved with the nitroglycerin or oxytocin, Dr. Flechas prescribes the use of nutrients to aid the nitric oxide production pathways.
 These nutrients include magnesium, a form of sulfur, inositol, malic acid, and arginine.

-Deficiencies in other hormones, particularly adrenal hormones, can negatively impact the effectiveness of oxytocin.
-Hormones such as active thyroid (T3) and DHEA may need to be used.
-After a restoration period, the patient is given another dose of oxytocin to determine if the body is able to use it and whether it can now be effective.
+Deficiencies in other hormones, particularly adrenal hormones, may negatively impact the effectiveness of oxytocin.
+Hormones such as active thyroid (T3) and DHEA may need to be used to address these imbalances.
+After a restoration period, the patient is given another dose of oxytocin to determine whether the body is able to use it and whether it can now be effective.

 Testing for Oxytocin